Dr4l/investment-calculator/README.md

 - **GUI Framework**: Swing with modern FlatLaf styling
 - **Architecture**: Clean separation between calculation logic and presentation layer
 - **Testing**: JUnit 5 with comprehensive test coverage including edge cases

+Additional technical notes:

+- **CSV export**: `CsvExporter` centralizes CSV output for both monthly and annual schedules.
+It writes UTF-8 CSV using Locale.US numeric formatting and rounds values to two decimals (RoundingMode.HALF_UP).
+The UI (`InvestmentCalculator`) delegates CSV file creation to this utility so the same logic is testable and reusable.
+- **Tests**: Unit tests for CSV export (`CsvExporterTest`) use JUnit 5's `@TempDir` to create temporary files and assert exact CSV headers and numeric values.
+The test output is intentionally verbose (prints a small summary and `Result:   ✅ PASS`) to match the project's existing test-style reporting used in CI logs.
+- **Future improvements**: Background CSV export via SwingWorker (to avoid blocking the EDT), locale-aware formatting options, and optional currency columns for exported files.

 ## Customization